Ask a doctor about a prescription for GLIMEPIRIDA STADA 2 mg TABLETS

 Rare(may affect up to 1 in 1,000 patients)

-Very rare(may affect up to 1 in 10,000 patients)
+Very Rare(may affect up to 1 in 10,000 patients)

-Frequency not known(cannot be estimated from available data)
+Frequency Not Known(cannot be estimated from available data)

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Do not store at a temperature above 30 °C.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Composition of Glimepiride Stada 2 mg
+Composition of Glimepirida Stada 2 mg

 The active ingredient is glimepiride.